The Ultimate Guide to ASTM Standards for Geotechnical & Materials Testing

 In short, ASTM D420 ensures that geotechnical engineers gather the right data to minimize risks.
 Poor site characterization can result in foundation failures, slope instability, or unexpected dewatering challenges—all of which can lead to costly project delays or even catastrophic safety issues.

+While ASTM D420 provides guidance rather than strict procedures, firms are still expected to demonstrate that site characterization data is complete, traceable, and defensible.
 Despite its importance, many geotechnical firms struggle with the practicalities of staying compliant with ASTM D420.
 The challenges often fall into three categories:

-Capturing data in the field—whether drilling logs, groundwater levels, or soil classifications—is traditionally done on paper.
-This manual process is prone to transcription errors, missing entries, and inconsistent formats, making it difficult to ensure compliance with ASTM documentation requirements.
+Capturing site characterization data in the field—including drilling logs, groundwater observations, and preliminary soil classifications—is still commonly done on paper.
+This manual approach increases the risk of transcription errors, missing entries, and inconsistent formats, all of which make it difficult to demonstrate compliance with ASTM documentation expectations.

 |